UniversalDependencies/docs/_qpm/feat/PartTypeQpm.md

 ## PartTypeQpm

 Certain Pomak determiners and adverbs that are tagged with 'PronType=Int' are composite pronouns (see also [PronType]()) or adverbs with one of the particles`nǽ / nó, ní, sǽ`as a first word.
-The particles are assigned the feature `qpm-PartType` as follows:
+The particles are assigned the feature `PartTypeQpm` as follows:

 ### <a name="Ind">`Ind`</a>: indicative